 The activator method is one of the most widely researched adjustment methods.
 An activator method adjustment is a quick thrust that is very gentle.
 An activator adjustment feels like a reflex test, like on your knee, without the reflex reaction.

 It is especially suited for patients suffering from:

 - Nerve conditions

 - TMJ disorders

 Children and seniors often appreciate the activator treatment for its gentle nature.
-The activator method provides an excellent alternative to traditional chiropractic adjustments, especially in sensitive areas such as for extremity, jaw, and neck manipulations.
-It can also be used for regular spinal adjustments.
+It is especially useful in sensitive areas such as for arm, legs, jaw, and neck manipulations.

 What symptoms and conditions do chiropractic adjustments treat?

-Adjustments can relieve pain and address many common health conditions, such as:
+Chiropractic adjustments can also relieve pain and address many common health conditions, such as: